Hedging Bets on Favourites

 As well as these ready-made bets, punters may also build their own hedges by combining different bet types.
 This can take skill and is a practise best applied by gamblers who have a good level of experience.

 Another type of hedging is known as “Dutch betting.”
 In this case, instead of backing a single horse to win, the player places bets on the top two entries in a race.
-The bet is split in a way that ensures that the return will be roughly the same whichever horse wins.
+The bet is split in a way that ensures that the potential return will be roughly the same whichever horse wins.
 For example, an €18 wager could be split so that €10 is placed on the 4/1 favourite and €8 is placed on the 5/1 second favourite to return £50 and £48 respectively.